 The decision to enroll in part-time study must be considered carefully, as the status as part-time students may have repercussions on a number of other areas.
 If you are considering part-time study in order to be able to work more hours, you should seek advice whether it is really worth it.
 You should keep in mind that most of the reasons for part-time study are already considered in the rules and regulations on examinations in order to help disadvantaged students.
 Thus, part-time study may not be necessary, especially in light of the following possible consequences of part-time study:

 Child benefit (Kindergeld) despite part time study?

 Health insurance for part time students

 Consequences under special circumstances

 In summary one could say that the impact of a part-time student status on social benefits and other areas must be weighed carefully, and that it is highly recommended to consult with the respective authorities before making your decision to become a part-time student.
 We want to emphasize that we have only been able to briefly point to some important aspects and do not claim to have covered this topic exhaustively.

 In any case, students from non-EU countries should contact the International Office before submitting their application.

-If your desired program/s have been deemed suitable for part-time study, you may apply for admission for part-time study during enrollment or before reregistering during the re-registration period.
-Applications are accepted by the Office of Student Affairs.
+If your desired program/s have been deemed suitable for part-time study, you, as a student, may apply for admission for part-time study during the re-registration period.
+Applications are accepted via your PULS-Account (Submit Applications).